nju-websoft/MOLE-CIE/README.md

 # MOLE-CIE
+Hi!
+This is the repository for the EMNLP 2025 Findings paper:

-Mixture of LoRA Experts for Continual Information Extraction with LLMs, EMNLP Findings 2025
+Mixture of LoRA Experts for Continual Information Extraction with LLMs

 ## Requirements

+Please make sure you have installed the packages by following instance:

 ```
 conda env create -f environment.yaml